 Maybe you love to cook?
-Maybe you’re sick of the monotony of eating the same things over and over?
 Maybe it’s the weekend and you want to fill your home with the delicious smell of a home-cooked meal?
-Maybe you’re trapped in your house due to treacherous weather conditions?
 Well, have I got the recipe for you!
-This recipe takes time to put together, but the pay off is savory, smokey deliciousness.
+This vegan stuffed collard greens recipe takes time to put together, but the pay off is savory, smoky deliciousness.

 1 medium onion, finely chopped